 Obermayer’s Family Law practice counsels clients through the legal proceedings associated with establishing parentage.
 The emotional and legal aspects often seem intertwined and are both addressed by the attorney, though the attorney will remind the client to focus on the legal aspects.

-Our attorneys represent fathers on either side of parentage determinations, whether guiding them through DNA testing, defending support actions, or getting custody of their children.
+Our NJ, PA, DE, CT, & NY paternity attorneys represent fathers on either side of parentage determinations, whether guiding them through DNA testing, defending support actions, or getting custody of their children.
 Client concerns depend on which side of the case the client is on.

 If the parent is attempting to establish a legal parental right, then they are typically worried that they might lose access to a child they consider to be their child.
-Obermayer’s paternity law attorneys help the client through the legal system as quickly as possible, until there is a final determination and resolution.
+Obermayer’s NJ paternity attorneys help our clients through the legal system as quickly as possible, until there is a final determination and resolution.

 If the client is looking to exclude themselves from being a parent, the client is likely anxious about the outcome, as they may wish to avoid liability for child support.
-It is important to consult an attorney to determine who the legal parent is before a precedent is set.
+It is important to consult the proficient New Jersey paternity lawyers at Obermayer to determine who the legal parent is before a precedent is set.

 The court has interjected a best interest standard into some parentage determination cases.
 Obermayer attorneys make sure to look at all the aspects of the case and potential applications of paternity and parentage law.